-Guideline Section 7320(b)(2)(A) is revised under this NOFA only to read: Location in a "High Resource", or "Highest Resource" area as shown on the TCAC/HCD Opportunity Area Map, OR where at least 15 percent of the Restricted Units restricted under the Program regulatory agreement are restricted for occupancy by Special Needs Populations as defined in Guidelines Section 7301(z).
+Guidelines Section 7320(b)(2)(A) is revised under this NOFA only to read:

+- a.
+Location in a "High Resource", or "Highest Resource" area as shown on the TCAC/HCD Opportunity Area Map, OR - b.
+Where at least 15 percent of the Restricted Units restricted under the Program regulatory agreement are restricted for occupancy by Special Needs Populations as defined in Guidelines Section 7301(z).
 (Large Family new construction projects only).